ScatteredDrifter/SpotRec/README.md

   * because SpotRec records a little longer at the end to ensure that nothing is missing of the song.
 But sometimes this also includes the beginning of the next song.
 So you should use Audacity to cut the audio to what you want.
 From Audacity you can also export it to the format you like (ogg/mp3/...).

+> This has been worked on in this fork.
+It attempts to query information about length of the song and, if received, cuts it down to that size.
+Further an offset helps, possibly, avoiding recording the next song.
+> - If for a song no track length could be determined from external source, it is saved with the prefix `_[UNCHECKED]_`

+---

 ## Troubleshooting